seduerr91/seduerr91.github.io/_posts/2020-05-08-road-ahead.md

 - Startup: Found amazing open source project going into my direction.
 Started with understanding it [here](www.writeup.ai).
 - Public Voice: worked on this blog post, committed to github every day, tweeted, plantios.net.
 - Leisure: Had an amazing week with G. She is so adorable.

-- *Extracurricular*: helped Ted with the webpage of covidvoices.
+- Extracurricular: helped Ted with the webpage of covidvoices.

 ---

 ### Introduction: Study leaves in Austria